Vanshiv46/wall-calendar/README.md

 ## 📬 Submission Info

-Built with ❤️ for the Frontend Engineering Challenge.
+Built by Vanshiv Garg for the Frontend Engineering Challenge(TakeuForward)
 Focus: component architecture, CSS craftsmanship, state management, and UX attention to detail.